 Munis D. Faruqui is a historian in the Department of South and Southeast Asian Studies, and Director of the Institute for South Asia Studies at CAL.
 In 2014, Dr. Faruqui was one of three recipients of UC-Berkeley’s most prestigious honor for teaching, the Distinguished Teaching Award.

 Professor of Astronomy, UC Berkeley

-Topic: Exploding Stars and New Planets and Black Holes, Oh My!
-Frontier Research at UC’s Lick Observatory
+Topic: Exploding Stars and New Planets: Frontier Research and Education at UC’s Lick Observatory

-Week 7 campers enjoyed a special guest appearance by Janet Napolitano, 20th president of the University of California.
-See photos and video from her visit.
+2018’s Week 5 campers and 2016’s Week 7 campers enjoyed a special guest appearance by Janet Napolitano, 20th president of the University of California.
+See photos and video from her visits.